-TYE22 Performance Results
+2023 Performance Results

-In March 2023, the Committee, together with the Audit Committee, certified the Company's performance with respect to the STIP Adjusted EBITDA and safety performance metrics of the TYE22 STIP and each Named Executive Officer's achievement of individual strategic goals.
+In March 2024, the Committee, together with the Audit Committee, certified the Company's performance with respect to the STIP Adjusted EBITDA and safety performance metrics of the 2023 STIP and each Named Executive Officer's achievement of individual strategic goals.
 The table below sets forth Threshold, Target, Stretch and actual for the financial and safety performance metrics.

-TYE22 STIP
+2023 STIP

-Performance Metric Actual Result for Applicable Performance Period Threshold Target (100%) Stretch (200%) Payout (as a % of Target) STIP Adjusted EBITDA (50%) \$101.5 million \$85.7 million \$100.7 million \$122.2 million 103.9% Safety (25%) ICAO Air Accident (1) See Below for a Description of the ICAO Air Accident Per rformance Calculation 100% Lost Time Incident Severity Rate ("LTISR") 2.16 6.4 5.1 4.1 200% Individual Strategic Goals (25%) 100%(2) Forfeited if 75.8% of the Th 100%
+Performance Metric Actual Result for Applicable Performance Period Threshold Target (100%) Stretch (200%) Payout (as a % of Target) STIP Adjusted EBITDA (50%) \$157.9 million \$135.0 million \$160.0 million \$180.0 million 95.8% Safety (25%) ICAO Air Accident (1) See Below for a Description of the ICAO Air Accident Performance Calculation LTISR 3.83 5.6 4.5 3.6 174.4% Individual Strategic Goals (25%) 100% (2) Forfeite d if 89% of the Threshold performance level for the ST performance me IP Adjusted EBITDA etric is not achieved.
+100%

-- (1) See description below for the calculation of the ICAO Air Accident performance metric in Transition Year Ended 2022.
-Any fatality would have resulted in elimination of the complete safety incentive for the Transition Year Ended 2022. - (2) Average performance level of our Named Executive Officers with respect to the applicable Individual Strategic Goals.
+- (1) See description below for the calculation of the ICAO Air Accident performance metric in 2023.
+Any fatality would have resulted in elimination of the complete safety incentive for 2023. - (2) Average performance level of our Named Executive Officers with respect to the applicable Individual Strategic Goals.

-In the second quarter of Transition Year Ended 2022, the Company experienced a non-fatal air accident as determined under the industry known ICAO classification.
 Performance under the ICAO AA performance metric is measured independently on a quarterly basis.
-As such, each quarter during Transition Year Ended 2022 the Named Executive Officers had the opportunity to earn 33.33% of the total ICAO AA performance metric in the event of zero air accidents during such quarter.
-The ICAO AA performance metric is subject to a modifier of an additional (i) 50% of the amount earned in the event of one non-fatal air accident during the nine-month performance period; or (ii) 100% of the amount earned in the event of zero air accidents during the nine-month performance period.
-The foregoing modifier is applied at the conclusion of the Transition Year Ended 2022.
+As such, each quarter during 2023 the Named Executive Officers had the opportunity to earn 25% of the total ICAO AA performance metric in the event of zero air accidents during such quarter.
+The ICAO AA performance metric is subject to a modifier of an additional (i) 50% of the amount earned in the event of one non-fatal air accident during the annual performance period; or (ii) 100% of the amount earned in the event of zero air accidents during the annual performance period.
+The foregoing modifier is applied at the conclusion of the year.

-As a result of the non-fatal air accident in the second quarter of Transition Year Ended 2022, the Named Executive Officers earned 66.66% of the ICAO AA performance metric (33.33% in each of the first and third quarters of Transition Year Ended 2022), which was then subject to the 50% modifier described above, resulting in an ICAO AA performance metric of 100% (150% of 66.66%) in Transition Year Ended 2022.
+The Named Executive Officers earned 100% of the ICAO AA performance metric (25% in each of the four quarters of 2023), which was then subject to the modifier providing for an additional 100% as described above, resulting in a payout of 200% with respect to the ICAO AA performance metric in 2023.